de1ux/blog/content/posts/grpc-with-typescript-and-go-part-1.md

 ---
-title: "Grpc With Typescript and Go Part 1"
+title: "gRPC with Typescript and Go Part 1"
 date: 2018-11-14T4:49:00-06:00
 ---